-The small grey-brown moths lay their eggs on the underside of leaves during the night and because of their tiny size, the eggs are hardly noticeable.
-Because of this, tomato pinworm control rarely begins at this stage.
+The small grey brown moths lay their eggs on the underside of leaves during the night and because of their tiny size, the eggs are hardly noticeable.
+It is because of this tomato pinworm control rarely begins at this stage.
 It’s not until the larval stages that damage begins to mount and when the worms in tomato’s leaves leave their tunnels behind, the evidence is clear.

 Tomato Pinworm Control

 The first step toward tomato pinworm control is cultural.
 End of season clean-up is essential for the prevention of future contamination.
-Garden debris should be cleared and burned and the soil should be turned under to deeply bury any overwintering pupae of the tomato eating worms.
+Garden debris should be cleared, burned, and the soil should be turned under to deeply bury any overwintering pupae of the tomato eating worms.

 Once evidence of the worms in tomatoes is discovered, chemical treatment is called for.
 Broad spectrum insecticides can be used successfully to kill the tiny worms on tomatoes but must be applied at regular intervals throughout the season.
 If crops continue to show signs of damage, the narrow spectrum insecticide abamectin can be used, but this is rarely necessary in the home garden.